guilhermegranchopro/Eco-AI.ly/README.md

 ## 🛠️ Development & Contributing

-Welcome to the Eco AI.ly development community!
-We're building the future of environmental monitoring through AI, and we'd love your contribution.
+We encourage any developer that as foud this project interesting to creates issues and pull requests!
+Helps us build the future of environmental monitoring of AI models.

 ### 🚀 Development Setup